-Builder / Developer Partner Responsibilities:
+Builder Responsibilities:

-- It is the exclusive responsibility of the builders Partner to ensure that each certified home or multifamily building is constructed to meet these requirements.

-- While builders-Partners are not required to maintain documentation demonstrating compliance for each individual certified home_or multifamily building, builders-Partners are required to develop a process to ensure compliance for each certified home or building (e.g., incorporate these requirements into the Scope of Work for relevant sub-contractors, require the site supervisor to inspect each home or building for these requirements, and-/-or sub-contract the verification of these requirements to a Rater). - In the event that the EPA determines that a certified certified home or multifamily building was constructed without meeting these requirements, the home or building may be decertified.
+- It is the exclusive responsibility of builders to ensure that each certified home is constructed to meet these requirements. - While builders are not required to maintain documentation demonstrating compliance for each individual certified home, builders are required to develop a process to ensure compliance for each certified home (e.g., incorporate these requirements into the Scope of Work for relevant sub-contractors, require the site supervisor to inspect each home for these requirements, and / or sub-contract the verification of these requirements to a Rater ). - In the event that the EPA determines that a certified home was constructed without meeting these requirements, the home may be decertified.